Purdue-CS193/homework-0-danielthet/index.md

 - A pratical class

-> Whereever you go, go with all your heart. - Confucius
+> Wherever you go, go with all your heart. - Confucius

 ### Jekyll Themes